saraalat/git-group-assigment/Group 1/README.md

 4. The book had only one sequel called "Alice Through the Looking Glass".

 5. The book was adapted to film dozens of times, including Tim Burton's 2010 "Alice in Wonderland".

+7. The book has never been out of print!
+Since it was published in 1865, it has been translated into 176 languages.